rajshree2810/farmsafeproject/README.md

 # farmsafeproject
-Prediction of suitable crop based on conditions given
+Prediction of suitable crop & fertilizer based on conditions given .